-Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less than Significant Impact No Impact

 XIV.
-PUBLIC SERVICES
+PUBLIC SE RVICES Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less than Significant Impact No Impact

-a) Would the project result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, or the need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times or other performance objectives for any of the public services:
+adverse physical the provision of governmental new or physical facilities, the cause significal in order to maratios, respon oject result in substantial cal impacts associated with of new or physically altered facilities, or the need for ally altered governmental construction of which could ant environmental impacts, intain acceptable service se times or other objectives for any of the se:

-i) Fire protection?
+i) Fire prote ction?

-ii) Police protection? •
+ii) Police pro etection?

-iii) Schools? •
+iii) Schools?

-iv) Parks? •
+iv) Parks?

-v) Other public facilities? •
+v) Other pub lic facilities?